A PostgreSQL async library for modular applications

 • You want SQL and asyncpg performance without an ORM

-• You need clean migrations per module and safe schema isolation
+• You need per-module migrations with safe schema isolation